 count the number of times a value appears in a column r using dplyr

-In the next section, we are going to count the relative frequencies of factor levels.
-Again, we will use dplyr but this time we will use group_by(), summarise(), and mutate().
+In the next section, we will count the relative frequencies of factor levels.
+Again, we will use dplyr but this time, we will use group_by(), summarise(), and mutate().

 Count the Relative Frequency of Factor Levels using dplyr

-In this example, we are going to use three R functions (i.e., from the dplyr package).
-First, we use the piping operator, again, and then we group the data by a column.
+In this example, we will use three R functions (i.e., from the dplyr package).
+First, we use the piping operator again and then group the data by a column.
 After we have grouped the data we count the unique occurrences in the column, we have selected.
 Finally, we are calculating the frequency of factor levels:

 df %>%